ac2784/hello-world/README.md

 # learnHTML
-This project is focused on learning HTML syntax and usage and try out different uses.
+This repository is for learning HTML and CSS.